-Despite your hatred for mosquitos, insects are an important part in the web of life.
+Despite your hatred for mosquitos, or the Fall Armyworm that’s eating lawns and football fields, insects are an important part in the web of life.
 The bodies of insects contain 10% nitrogen and 1% phosphorus and they are full of protein.
 Some startups like Flying Spark are even marketing insects for human consumption as part of the Alt Protein movement.
 Insects, of course, and their larvae, are already a nutritious food source in countries in Africa and East Asia.

 But beyond how insects can feed us humans directly, they are excellent fertilizer for plants and crops, they make nutritious meals for birds, bats, and amphibians like frogs and salamanders.
 Frogs and salamanders are indicator species, helping us know they health of ecosystems.
 Insects pollinate the food we eat.

 If insects go, amphibians go.
 And if anyone reading this has noticed how much fewer insects stick to your windshield when driving in the country, you can maybe surmise – we have a problem.

 Reasons for fewer insects?
 Pesticides, human development, invasive pests taking over, forestry, industrial pollution.